OHIF/Viewers/docs/latest/deployment/index.md

 ## Deployment Scenarios

-### Embedded Viewer
+### Embedded Viewer (deprecated)
-`OHIF-v3` has deprecated deploying the viewer as an embedded viewer for the following reasons:
+`OHIF-v3` has deprecated deploying the viewer as an embedded viewer the number of underlying libraries that run web workers are increasing for OHIF.
+An example of these libraries is OHIF's 3D rendering functionality that is provided by `vtk-js`.

-<mark> tbd

 ### Stand-alone Viewer